MargaritisChatzis/Python-Projects/README.md

  These are projects written in Python during my master courses at the University of Athens.
 Below is a short description of each project.

- Projects for the course "Basic Topics in Astrophysics" : 1
++ Projects for the course "Basic Topics in Astrophysics" : 1

  - Monte Carlo simulation

+    The goal here is to study the beheavior of photons escaing from a 2D proton cloud under various simplifications.
+    More information can be found in the short report accompanying the code.

- Projects for the course "Computational Astrophysics" : 5 Some minor code snippets have been adapted from the lectures.
++ Projects for the course "Computational Astrophysics" : 5
+ Some minor code snippets have been adapted from the lectures.

  - Projecting a Galaxy to higher redshift